Best Hearing Aids for Active Lifestyles, Tested and Reviewed by Audiologists

 Don’t wear hearing aids while swimming

-Many modern hearing aids are water-resistant, but none are waterproof.
-Do not wear hearing aids while swimming or doing any activity that involves your head being submerged in water.
-It’s also a good idea to wear earplugs when you go swimming to keep water out of your ears.
+Many modern hearing aids are water-resistant, but very few are waterproof.
+Do not wear hearing aids while swimming or any activity that involves fully submerging your head.
+It’s also a good idea to wear earplugs when swimming to keep water from entering your ears.
 That way, when you put your hearing aids in after a swim, your ears are dry.

 Be smart about how you dress

-If you wear BTE or RIC hearing aids, certain clothes may interfere with your hearing aids.
+If you wear BTE or RIC hearing aids, certain outfits may interfere with them.
 Hats, helmets, hooded sweatshirts or shirts, sunglasses, and other forms of eye protection can potentially displace your hearing aids as you exercise.
-Take extra care as you put on or remove these items or articles of clothing.
+Take extra care when putting on or removing these items or articles of clothing.

 Use hearing aid accessories

-Consider using hearing aid accessories to keep your hearing aids protected as you exercise.
+Consider using hearing aid accessories to keep your hearing aids protected when exercising.

-- Sweat socks: Also called sweat sleeves or sweat-resistant pouches, sweat socks fit around the case of your BTE hearing aid.
+- Sweat socks: Also labeled as sweat sleeves or sweat-resistant pouches, sweat socks fit around the case of your BTE hearing aid.
 They block moisture and sweat from entering the circuitry.

 Clean and dry your hearing aids after exercise

-In general, you can use a clean dry cloth and/or a dry box to remove moisture.
-Hearing aids can sit in a dry box or dehumidifier for 45 minutes up to overnight.
-You also need to sanitize your hearing aids and remove any dirt and wax.
+In general, you can use a clean, dry cloth and/or a dry box to remove moisture.
+Hearing aids can sit in a dry box or dehumidifier for as little as 45 minutes or overnight.
+You should sanitize your hearing aids to remove any dirt and wax.
 Finally, it’s helpful to shower before putting your hearing aids back in to wash the sweat from your hair and ears.

 Choosing a Style of Hearing Aid Based on Your Activity

-There are many factors to consider when choosing a hearing aid, including how well it can keep up with your lifestyle.
-If you spend a lot of time exercising, you might consider choosing a hearing aid that best matches the activities you enjoy.
-Below we’ll take a look at some recommended styles based on exercise intensity and location.
+There are many factors to consider when selecting a hearing aid.
+For example, how well can it adapt to your lifestyle?
+If you spend a lot of time exercising, consider a hearing aid that suits the activities you enjoy.

 Exercise Intensity